This course is an AI-hype free zone.

-- Paper presentations (25% of the final grade): Several lectures will be devoted to paper presentations by students.
+- Paper presentations (20% of the final grade): Several lectures will be devoted to paper presentations by students.
 These papers, representing seminal and current work in the field, will complement the material covered in class.
-Due to size of the class, papers will be presented in pairs or teams.
 An online sign-up sheet will be sent out after the first class for students and students need to sign up at the beginning of the second week.
 All substitutions must be cleared at least 10 days prior to the presentation.

-- Programming assignments (20% of the final grade): Four programming projects will be assigned during the time period prior to your project proposal.
+- Assignments (25% of the final grade): Quizzes and programming projects will be assigned during the time period prior to your project proposal.
 These will review material learned in class and also include introductory exercises to familiarize students with programming a simulated robot in Python with the ROS programming environment.
 They are meant as preparation for conducting a more complex project/experiment for the final project in the class.

 - Class participation (10% of the final grade): At each class meeting, students who are not presenting are expected to read papers and participate in the in-class discussion of the paper.
 Both attendance and lively participation will be noted.

 Late policy: For fairness to all students, neither late work, nor late arrival to classes will be accepted.
-In case of exceptional circumstances, contact the professor or TA immediately, at least 24 hours before class time or assignment due time.
+In case of exceptional circumstances, contact the instructor immediately, at least 24 hours before class time or assignment due time.

 List of topics: